Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we studied the class of Exo-MDPs, which defined by a partition of state space into endogenous and exogenous components.
-This class is useful for many real-world applications of Markov decision processes (MDPs), in which a subset of states are outside of the control of the decision maker, and so are exogenous.
+This class is useful for many real-world applications of Markov decision processes (MDPs), in which randomness is induced by the exogenous states that are outside of the control of the decision maker.
 Our work highlights that Exo-MDPs, despite their structural assumptions, represent a rich class of MDPs equivalent to both the class of discrete MDPs and discrete linear mixture MDPs.
-We provide algorithms for both the ``no observation'' setting in which the exogenous states are completely unobserved, along with nearly-matching lower bounds.
-We also provide upper bounds for the ``full observation'' setting, thereby characterizing the benefits of observing exogenous states.
-Importantly, all our algorithms achieve regret bounds scaling only with the dimension of the exogenous state $d$, with no dependence on the dimensions of the endogenous state and action spaces.
-One interesting open direction would be to investigate intermediate observation regimes with sample complexities interpolating between the full and no observation regimes (such as the one-sided feeback structure in inventory control models~\citep{gong2024bandits}).
-Another future direction is to study the upper bounds outside the high dimension ($d \geq H$) and large sample ($K \geq d^4 H + d^3 H^2$) regime required for the upper bounds.
-One might also investigate Exo-MDPs under more general settings, for example, when the exogenous state is continuous instead of discrete.
+We fully characterize the minimax optimal regret rate up to logarithmic factors for both the ``no observation'' setting in which the exogenous states are completely unobserved, along with the ``full observation'' setting where the exogenous states are observe, and thereby characterize the $\tilde{\Theta}\sqrt{r}$ gap of observing exogenous states.
+Importantly, all our algorithms achieve regret bounds scaling only with the effective dimension of the exogenous state $r$, with no dependence on the dimensions of the endogenous state and action spaces.
+One interesting open direction would be to investigate intermediate observation regimes with sample complexities interpolating between the full and no observation regimes (such as the one-sided feedback structure in inventory control models~\citep{gong2024bandits} and the algorithms developed by~\citet{zhang2025reinforcement}).
+One might also investigate Exo-MDPs under more general settings, for example, when the exogenous state is continuous instead of discrete~\citep{liang2026pure}.

 \ACKNOWLEDGMENT{The authors would like to thank Nic Fishman and Yassir Jedra for insightful discussions about this work.
-Part of this work was done while Sean Sinclair was a Postdoctoral Associate at MIT under Devavrat Shah and Ali Jadbabaie.
+Part of this work was done while Sean Sinclair was a Postdoctoral Associate at MIT.
 This work was partially supported by MIT IBM project; MIT EECS Alumni Fellowship; ONR grant N00014-21-1-2842 and NSF grant DMS-2311072.}